fpekal/Launchpad/README.md

 * Downloadable offline version, probably zipped JS, CSS, HTML, and audio files, will have to get rid of server calls

 * Finish editor tools and put recorded parts of songs on main page

+# DEPLOYMENT

+To use this launchpad you can run this docker container: `docker run --rm -d -p 3000:3000 fpekal/launchpad`.
+And then connect to `http://localhost:3000`.